rajeshwarpatlolla/my-extensions/README.md

 Just for getting some knowledge for creating chrome extensions.
 This is a chrome extension, which will be used to get the reminders.
+You will get alerts when ever you set a reminder.